Sushant-ctrl/RL-IMPLEMENTATIONS/cartpole solution/Readme.md

 ## Solution

-The environment was solved using the **Deep Q-Learning** in the low state.Low state means the simplest possible form of state space.
+The environment is solved using the **Deep Q-Learning** in the low state.Low state means the simplest possible form of state space.

 Deep Q learning is a form of q learning.
 The `q(s,a)` values are estimated using a deep neural network as a function approximator to find the q values.
 This network takes in the state values as input and gives the optimal q value corresponding to all the actions as output.